turingschool/front-end-curriculum/lessons/module-1/html-1.md

 * `ul` and `ol`
 * `div`

-Use these tags to recreate the following design.
+Use these tags to recreate the following design on codepen.
 Only use HTML for this exercise.

 ![Alien Paper](/assets/images/alien-paper.png)